“With God at the centre, we reach out to support each other in learning, growth and community”

 The Curriculum is also enriched through a wide range of extra-curricular activities which are available for all children as well as enhancing provision for our gifted and talented children.
 The activities give children the opportunity to learn and apply new skills in groups across different age ranges with teachers other than their own class teacher.
 The activities on offer change regularly and include; construction club, choir, creative writing, mural art club, Loaves and Fishes, Run for Fun, Eco club, gardening club, gym stars and film club.

 There are also many opportunities for children from Year 2 onwards to learn to play an instrument.
 Instrument lessons on offer include; woodwind, brass, djembe, guitar and recorder.
-All our Year 4 children enjoy free ukulele lessons.

 Further information for parents / carers